SimCoaches/TrackPro/README.md

    - Your pedal settings will be updated immediately

 This feature allows you to maintain consistent pedal response across different computers and easily switch between different setups for different games or tracks.

+### iRacing Lap Time Tracking

+New in version 1.4.1, TrackPro includes a powerful lap time tracking system for iRacing:

+1. **Automatic Lap Detection**:
+   - TrackPro automatically detects and records laps while you're racing in iRacing
+   - All lap data is saved to a Supabase database for easy access and analysis
+   - Includes lap times, sector times, and validity status

+2. **Detailed Telemetry Recording**:
+   - Full telemetry data is captured for each lap including:
+     - Speed, RPM, and gear at each track position
+     - Throttle, brake, and clutch inputs throughout the lap
+     - Steering angle data for analyzing racing lines
+   - Telemetry points are stored at multiple points around the track for detailed analysis

+3. **View and Compare Lap Data**:
+   - Compare your best laps to see where you can improve
+   - Analyze throttle, brake, and steering inputs to optimize your driving technique
+   - Track your progress over time as you improve your skills

+4. **Access Your Data Anywhere**:
+   - All lap data is stored in the cloud via Supabase
+   - Access your lap history from any computer with TrackPro installed
+   - Share your lap data with teammates or coaches for feedback

+5. **Track and Car Database**:
+   - Automatically organizes your lap data by track and car
+   - Easily filter and find your best laps for specific track/car combinations
+   - Compare performance across different cars on the same track

+To use this feature, simply race in iRacing while TrackPro is running.
+Lap data will be automatically saved to your Supabase account.
+Access your lap history through the Race Coach tab in TrackPro.

 ### Preset Curves